-RANK:
+IDAHO RANK:

+37

 out of 47 states + DC

-TOTAL SCORE: 23.8 OUT OF 80 POSSIBLE POINTS
+TOTAL SCORE: 24.6 OUT OF 80 POSSIBLE POINTS

-Alaska has much work to do to ensure wise health spending and affordability for its residents.
-According to SHADAC, 14% of AK adults could not get needed medical care due to cost as of 2019, and the share of people with other affordability burdens is far higher.
-While AK's high uninsurance rate (12.2%) may be a factor, healthcare is increasingly unaffordable largely due to high costs that affect everyone.
-According to the PCE, healthcare spending per person in AK grew 35% between 2013 and 2019, totaling \$11,337 in 2019.
+Idaho has much work to do to ensure wise health spending and affordability for its residents.
+According to SHADAC, 15% of ID adults could not get needed medical care due to cost as of 2019, and the share of people with other affordability burdens is far higher.
+While ID's high uninsurance rate (10.8%) may be a factor, healthcare is increasingly unaffordable largely due to high costs that affect everyone.
+According to the PCE, healthcare spending per person in ID grew 36% between 2013 and 2019, totaling \$6,777 in 2019.\

 POLICY SCORE

+0.0 out 10 POINTS

-As is common in many states, AK has done little to curb the rise of healthcare prices.
+As is common in many states, ID has done little to curb the rise of healthcare prices.

 OUTCOME SCORE

+4.1 out 10 POINTS

 High private prices are one factor driving costs.
-AK is among the most expensive states, with inpatient private payer prices at 240% of Medicare prices.
-Ranked 48 out of 48 states, plus DC.
+ID's inpatient private payer prices are 196% of Medicare prices, placing them in the middle range of all states.
+Ranked 26 out of 48 states, plus DC.

 RECOMMENDATIONS

 Year-over-year increases in healthcare prices overwhelmingly drive state healthcare spending.
-AK should consider creating a robust APCD, strong price transparency requirements, establishing a health spending oversight entity and creating health spending targets.
+Idaho should consider creating a robust APCD, strong price transparency requirements, establishing a health spending oversight entity and creating health spending targets.

 REDUCE LOW-VALUE CARE

 CURB EXCESS

 PRICES IN THE

 SYSTEM

-AK has not enacted meaningful patient safety reporting.
-87% of hospitals have adopted antibiotic stewardship.
-AK has not yet measured the extent of low-value care being provided.

-AK has less low-value care than the national average.
+0.6 of 10 POINTS ID has not enacted meaningful patient safety reporting.
+84% of hospitals have adopted antibiotic stewardship.
+ID has not yet measured the extent of low-value care being provided.
+8.0 out 10 Points ID has less low-value care than the national average.
 Ranked 5 out of 50 states, plus DC.

-AK should consider using claims and EHR data to identify unecessary care and enacting a multistakeholder effort to reduce it.

-EXTEND J COVERAGE TO ALL RESIDENTS

-Medicaid coverage for childless adults extends to 138% of FPL.
+ID should consider using claims and EHR data to identify unecessary care and enacting a multistakeholder effort to reduce it.
+EXTEND J COVERAGE TO ALL RESIDENTS 3.0 OUT 10 POINTS Medicaid Coverage for childless adults extends to 138% of FPL.
 No immigrant populations can access state coverage options.
-AK uses reinsurance to reduce costs in the non-group market.

-AK is among the states with the most uninsured people-12% of AK residents are uninsured.
-Ranked 45 out of 50 states, plus DC.

-AK should consider coverage options residents earning too much to qualify for Medicaid, like premium subsidies, a Basic Health Plan, a Medicaid buy-in and a public option.
-Also consider coverage options for low-income immigrants that do not qualify for Medicaid/CHIP, as well as adding affordability criteria to rate review.
+4.9 OUT 10 POINTS ID is among the states with the most uninsured people-11% of ID residents are uninsured.
+Ranked 40 out of 50 states, plus DC.
+ID should consider options for residents earning too much to qualify for Medicaid, like a Basic Health Plan, premium subsidies, Medicaid buy-in and a public option.
+ID should also consider coverage options for low-income immigrants that do not qualify for Medicaid/CHIP and adding affordability criteria to rate review.
+MAKE OUT-OFPOCKET COSTS AFFORDABLE 0.0 out 10 POINTS ID has not enacted any of the policies that may protect state residents from high out-of-pocket costs.
+4.0 OUT 10 POINTS ID ranked poorly in terms of affordability burdens (38 out of 49 states, plus DC)-15% of adults could not get needed medical care due to cost.

-MAKE

-OUT-OFPOCKET COSTS

-AFFORDABLE

-AK has not enacted any of the policies that may protect state residents from high out-of-pocket costs.

-14% of AK adults could not get needed medical care due to cost.
 The share of people with other affordability burdens is far higher.
-AK should consider a suite of measures to ease consumer burdens, such as: protections against short-term, limited-duration health plans; surprise medical bill protections not addressed by the federal No Surprises Act; and waiving or reducing cost-sharing for high-value services.
+ID should consider a suite of measure to ease consumer burdens, such as: protections against short-term, limited-duration health plans; surprise medical bill protections not addressed by the federal No Surprises Act; and waiving or reducing cost-sharing for high-value services; and requiring standard plan design on their state exchange.
 APCD = All-Payer Claims Database CHESS = Consumer Healthcare Experience State Survey CMS = Centers for Medicare and Medicaid Services EHR = Electronic Health Records FPL = Federal Poverty Level PCE = Personal Consumption Expenditure (Healthcare PCE measures spending growth among households as well as nonprofit, commercial and government hospitals/nursing homes) SHADAC = State Health Access Data Assistance Center SMB = Surprise Medical Bill STLD = Short-Term, Limited-Duration

-Healthcare Affordability State Policy Scorecard
+Healthcare Affordability State Policy Scorecard STATE:

-STATE: